 You can see that these are significant for an investor paying income tax.
 And even more so if they have a capital gains tax liability and/or are contemplating their own mortality.
 Therefore it would be a struggle for a start-up without SEIS qualification to attract an equity investor.
 The good news is that the rules are pretty easy to satisfy.
 It may be helpful to consult an accountant, but broadly the criteria are:

 - Less that two years’ trading: this is the one that most often catches businesses out.
 The two years is at the time of the equity being purchased, so remember that a fundraise can often take months to complete.
 And trading means any kind of revenue activity, this could include your small experiment on a weekend market stall before you even registered the company.

 - Less than £200,000 in gross assets and few than 25 full-time employees (or part-time equivalent) at the time of the share issue.

 - A ‘qualifying trade’: most trades are qualifying, but some, such as some financial services and dealing in land & property development (including property intensive activities such as hotels or nursing homes) are excluded.

 Most investors will want certainty about SEIS qualification.
 An application for ‘advanced assurance’ can be submitted to HM Revenue & Customs for approval.
-It’s not difficult and makes subsequent paperwork easier.
+It’s not difficult (the form is here) and makes subsequent paperwork easier.